microbecode/zk-languages/o1js/README.md

 1. Install packages with `npm i`
 1. Run `node src/zkProgram.js`.
 This generates a proof and verifies it.
 All data is output to console.

-Unfortunately, at the time of writing, the only available verifier is the JS verifier from O(1) Labs.
+At the time of writing, the only available verifier is the JS verifier from O(1) Labs.

 ## Contract usage

 The contract version is located in folder `contract`.
-It could be deployed by following the instructions at https://docs.minaprotocol.com/zkapps/o1js/interact-with-mina .
+It can be deployed by following the instructions at https://docs.minaprotocol.com/zkapps/how-to-deploy-a-zkapp .

+An example deployment can be seen at https://minascan.io/berkeley/tx/5JvNvMQstQWg5xN21n4BNTuT92t5yL3RW13yBovxoz27kZDReW2s?type=zk-tx .

 ## Overview